MDO formulations#

 In the following, general concepts about the formulations are given.
 The MDF and IDF text is integrally taken from the paper [VGM17].

-To see how to setup practical test cases with such formulations, please see Tutorial: How to solve an MDO problem and Application: Sobieski’s Super-Sonic Business Jet (MDO).
+To see how to setup practical test cases with such formulations, please see A from scratch example on the Sellar problem and Application: Sobieski's Super-Sonic Business Jet (MDO).

 See also